CirnoMoment/Cino-Steam-Deck-Themes/README.md

 Search it up doofus.

 # Credits
-I stole this code from EMERALD's Obsidian and Round, suchmememanykill's Switch-Like Home, and Dutchsnake's Chiaki Nanami Theme.
-I am what the cool kids call a romanian.
+I have created the code from EMERALD's Obsidian and Round, and Dutchsnake's Chiaki Nanami Theme.